Recent Articles

 - make them into ‘chocolates’

-In herbal medicine when you are trying to work out the appropriate dose for children, you can use the Young’s Formula.
-This is a great way of working out what to give your small people if you have an adult formula that would be appropriate for them.
-For example, working out the dosage for a 6 year old child would look like this:
+In herbal medicine, when you are trying to work out the appropriate dose of medicine for children (paediatric dose), you can use Young’s Formula.
+This is a great way of working out what to give your small people if you have an adult formula that would be appropriate for a child.

-3 Chamomile
+1. Chamomile

-- Insomnia struggling with getting to sleep
+- Helping with insomnia/struggling with getting to sleep

 - Relaxing and restlessness